SteeltoeOSS/Documentation/api/v4/security/jwt-authentication.md

 }
 ```

-#### Add and use JWT Bearer Authentication
+### Add and use JWT Bearer Authentication

-Since the majority of the JWT Bearer functionality is provided by Microsoft's libraries, the only difference when using Steeltoe will be the addition of calling `ConfigureOpenIdConnectForCloudFoundry` on the `AuthenticationBuilder`, as shown in the following example:
+Since the majority of the JWT Bearer functionality is provided by Microsoft's libraries, the only difference when using Steeltoe will be the addition of calling `ConfigureJwtBearerForCloudFoundry` on the `AuthenticationBuilder`, as shown in the following example:

 ```csharp
 using Steeltoe.Security.Authentication.CloudFoundry;